hhornbacher/boox-note-parser/README.md

 ---

-`boox-note` provides a pure Rust implementation for reading and interpreting handwritten note data stored in `.note` files on Boox devices.
+`boox-note-parser` provides a pure Rust implementation for reading and interpreting handwritten note data stored in `.note` files on Boox devices.
 This format is undocumented and [was reverse-engineered](docs/format.md) to allow open access to user-created content.